 Brooke graduated from the University of Richmond School of Law after receiving her undergraduate degree from the University of North Carolina at Chapel Hill.
 Brooke worked for five years in private practice with a law firm specializing in insurance defense litigation before becoming the trial litigator for Allstate Insurance Company in the metro Richmond area.

-If you or a loved one suffered injuries in a truck accident, you may be wondering how long it takes to settle a semi-truck accident.
+If you or a loved one suffered injuries in a truck accident, you may be wondering, How long does it take to settle a semi-truck accident?

 People involved in truck accidents can suffer life-threatening injuries and leave victims with long-term or permanent issues.